eliaxelang007/rhythm.js/README.md

 ### Sequence

 To play tracks one after the other, do this.
-`Sequence` will play the `Clip` inside of it first, and when it ends will play the `Repeat` inside it next.
+Here, `Sequence` will play the `Clip` inside of it first, and when it ends will play the `Repeat` inside it next.

 ```typescript
 import { RhythmContext, Play, Clip, Repeat, Sequence } from "https://cdn.jsdelivr.net/npm/rhythm.js@latest/dist/rhythm.esm.js";